 EPPP and the Arizona Board

 - The EPPP (pronounced Eē-Triple-Pē) is the national exam certain applicants for psychologist licensure must pass in order to be licensed in Arizona.
+EPPP stands for Examination for Professional Practice in Psychology.
 The exam is developed and administered by the Association of State and Provincial Psychology Boards (ASPPB).

 - Since 1963, this standardized exam has assessed the core knowledge required to competently practice psychology independently.